Large-scale simultaneous inference under dependence: Proof for r-1weak

 therefore, we have

 since $\rho>0$.
 Therefore \eqref{levy} is true, and in particular $\nu(x) = 0$ when $\rho > 0$.

 Afterwards, we check condition 2 in \lemref{infdivi}, which simplifies to verifying

 in our setting.
-Using the similar technique that we will calculate $a_m$, i.e. the truncated first moment, we have the following about the truncated second moment for any fixed truncation position $\tau>0$,
+Using the similar technique that we will use to calculate $a_m$, i.e. the truncated first moment, we have the following about the truncated second moment for any fixed truncation position $\tau>0$,